ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 Adapters are interfaces between the test suites and the SUT.
 There are two types of adapter: protocol adapter and SUT control adapter.
-In most cases, modifications to the protocol adapter will not be required for non-Microsoft SUT implementations.
-However, the SUT control adapter should be appropriately configured to connect to a non-Microsoft SUT implementation.
+In most cases, modifications to the protocol adapter will not be required for non-Microsoft SUT implementation.
+However, the SUT control adapter should be appropriately configured to connect to non-Microsoft SUT implementation.
 All test suites in the package contain a protocol adapter and an SUT control adapter.

 ### Protocol Adapter

-The protocol adapter is a managed adapter, which is derived from the ManagedAdapterBase class in the PTF.
-It provides an interface that is used by the test cases to construct protocol request messages that will be sent to the SUT.
-The protocol adapter also acts as an intermediary between the test cases and the transport classes, receiving messages, sending messages, parsing responses from the transport classes, and validating the SUT response according to the normative requirement in the technical specification.
+The protocol adapter is a managed adapter, which is derived from the ManagedAdapterBase class in PTF.
+It provides an interface that is used by test cases to construct protocol request messages that will be sent to the SUT.
+The protocol adapter also acts as an intermediary between test cases and transport classes, receiving messages, sending messages, parsing responses from transport classes, and validating the SUT response according to the normative requirement in the technical specification.